discoimp/ORB_SLAM3/README.md

 ## Error?
 if the following examples fail with something related to Pangolin.
-I got "./Examples/Monocular/mono_euroc: error while loading shared libraries: libpango_windowing.so: cannot open shared object file: No such file or directory" then go back up to the latter part of Pangolin.
+I got "./Examples/Monocular/mono_euroc: error while loading shared libraries: libpango_windowing.so: cannot open shared object file: No such file or directory" then go to the bottom of this README to find one possible solution:
 # Run in mono-inertial mode
 ```
 cd ~/Dev/ORB_SLAM3